apache/druid/docs/content/tutorials/tutorial-batch.md

 This spec will create a datasource named "wikipedia".

-From the task view click on `Submit task` and select `Raw JSON task`.
+From the task view, click on `Submit task` and select `Raw JSON task`.

 ![Tasks view add task](../tutorials/img/tutorial-batch-submit-task-01.png "Tasks view add task")